 Whether an item of dive gear is considered essential or desirable, each was conceived and developed to satisfy a definite need and perform a specific function.
 From regulator to dive computers, mask to fins, and buoyancy compensator to wet suit, recreational scuba equipment is purposeful, interesting to use, and a big contributor to the overall fascination and attraction of diving.

 Acquiring your own dive equipment is a major factor in the enjoyment of the sport.
-You can rent gear at many dive destinations, but most divers prefer not to rely on the fit and availability of much-used (and hygene-dependent) rental equipment for their personal safety and enjoyment of diving.
+You can rent gear at many dive destinations, but most divers prefer not to rely on the fit and availability of much-used (and hygiene-dependent) rental equipment for their personal safety and enjoyment of diving.
 Learn more about equipment below.